salmanfarisvp/Fab-MicroScope/README.md

 ## Goals

-1. Build Fabable Cheapest Open-Source Microscope that can perform the blood test to find out common diseases
+1. Build Open-Source Microscope that can perform the blood test to find out common diseases
 2. Fully Fabable and Cheap cost
 3. Automatically detect diseases Using Image Processing